UK - In flight

 Our journey continues with a visit to Fatehpur Sikri.
 As the political capital of the Mughal Empire for a little over a decade in the 16th century, Fatehpur Sikri must have been a breathtaking sight to behold - an architecturally harmonious wonderland of palaces, pavilions, public residences, mosques and parks.
 But, superseded by a new capital at Lahore - better located for waging war on the Afghan tribes - Fatehpur Sikri remained abandoned and virtually unknown for hundreds of years.
 Visitors today may appreciate the original buildings in a stunningly-good state of preservation, along with the palpable mystique of a ‘ghost city’.

 Later, we continue by road to Bharatpur and join our train bound for Sawai Madhopur.
 On arrival we take the short transfer to Ranthambore National Park.
 Formerly the private hunting ground of the maharajas of Jaipur, the park is now better known for its 1,000-year-old fort, surrendering slowly to the encroaching jungle, its picturesque turquoise lakes and, of course, its Bengal tiger reserve.
-Our lodge for two nights is the Ranthambore Regency (3T+).
+Our lodge for two nights is the Ranthambore Regency (3T+) or Abhyaran Ranthambore (3T+).

 Ranthambore National Park